 I bend the dented aluminum can back and forth.
-The repetitive motion creates a hinge in the middle of the can and it begins to weaken.
+The repetitive motion creates a hinge in the middle of the can, and it begins to weaken.
 Slowly a tattered tear becomes apparent in the wall of the can.
 With a quick pull, the aluminum can starts to rip apart.
 The tattered can exposes sharp aluminum edges.
-With a firm grasp, I give the can a final pull and it lies in pieces.
+With a firm grasp, I give the can a final tug, and it lies in pieces.

 As a child, many aluminum cans came to their demise at my hands.
 Unafraid of a cut, scrape, or slicing off a finger, I shredded cans, using screwdrivers as a pry bar while using my vice-like hand grip to secure the object.
-Cuts, scraps, and gouges were and still are a testimonial for people who work with their hands.
+Cuts, scraps, and gouges were a testimonial for people who work with their hands.

-It would be a luxury to have thousands of dollars to insure my hands and guarantee my family security if something happened to them, but I do not have that comfort.
+It would be a luxury to have thousands of dollars to ensure my hands and guarantee my family security if something happened to them, but I do not have that comfort.
 All I can do is be careful, avoid reckless actions, and treat my hands with care.